The Man Who Fell to Earth (TV series): Production

 A television adaptation of Walter Tevis's novel The Man Who Fell to Earth, moved from Hulu to CBS All Access in August 2019.
 It was created by Jenny Lumet and Alex Kurtzman.
 It had been in development at Hulu for over a year, and was moved as a result of the acquisition of 21st Century Fox by Disney, as disagreements over co-production could not be resolved.

 In February 2021, Chiwetel Ejiofor was cast to star in the series, playing the role of the alien/Faraday.
 The next month, the series moved to Showtime, with Naomie Harris, Jimmi Simpson and Clarke Peters added to the cast.
 Rob Delaney, Sonya Cassidy, Joana Ribeiro, and Annelle Olayele would join in April.
 In August, Kate Mulgrew joined in a recurring role.
 In January 2022, Bill Nighy was cast to play Thomas Jerome Newton, the role David Bowie played in the film.
 In October 2022, it was reported that Showtime would not renew the series for a second season.

+Major part of the filming was done in the University of Hertfordshire.

 Filming began on May 3, 2021, in London.